VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 *Nidhogg* will resume his auto-attacks so clear away from the main Tank.
 He will then cast **Drachenlance** on a random target, dodge it sideways.

 Next is the final **Darkdragon Dive** towers, regroups in pairs at each intercardinal.
 If a tower only need one player, the Tank/Healer will adjust to satisfy another tower condition.
 The DPS will then bait the three **Geirskogul** towards the outside while the Tanks will grab the two **Soul Tether**.
 Have one Tank in front of *Nidhogg* and the second under him while the group stay away from them.
 Tanks must use all their mitigation tools and may need additional help from the Healers.
-One or both Tanks invulnerabilities can also be used here.
+One or both Tanks invulnerability can also be used here.

 *Nidhogg* will cast a final **Drachenlance** before his enrage, **Revenge of the Horde**.